Recall of learning and iteration

 recall.
 These are weaker often unconscious associations, but they are

 we can be pretty sure of three things about memory.
 The elaboration of

 a memory makes it more memorable, expansion of a memory through

-iteration makes the memory more memorable, and using the memory makes
+iteration makes the memory more memorable, and using or improving the

 it more memorable.
 Of course these three things are actually only one

 thing looked at from three different perspectives.

 are three ways we can lose memories.